 Derwent River in Hobart, Tasmania

 Tasmania is known for its incredible nature and outdoor activities.
-With the resident Mount Wellington providing a jaw-dropping backdrop, the capital city of Hobart is set to impress.
+With Mount Wellington providing a jaw-dropping backdrop, the capital city of Hobart is set to impress.

 Hobart isn’t just a great base for exploring some of the amazing landscapes nearby—it’s also a worthy destination in and of itself for cultural and culinary experiences.
 Discover local art at the Museum of Old and New Art, which combines modern and contemporary works in an iconic exhibition space, or wander through the CBD and spot expansive street art murals.